AlisAquilae/Academia/content/Notes/Literature Notes/Geophysical Fluid Mechaics/Reader GFM-Chapter 7-Dimensional analysis.md

 $$

 From this example above we can conclude that it is not possible to sum, subtract, or compare terms with different dimensions, but it is possible to multiple, divide, and raise to a power variables with different dimensions.
 Next to these functions we also have so-called transcendental functions such as the logarithm, exponential, trigonometric functions, etc. These functions only allow for dimensionless arguments.
 We will make use of these properties of dimensional variables to derive relations between these variables.

+---
+# 7.3 Indicial method
+The merits of dimensional analysis can be explained by describing the procedure to set up experimental research aimed at obtaining a predictive formula for the friction factor $f$.
+Because if its intuitive appeal, the indicial method will be adopted here, whereas in the subsequent section a more efficient (but less transparent) procedure is introduced.

+The variables that may influence friction include mean velocity $\bar{v}$